PJMantoss/netflix-clone/README.md

 FIRST STEP: I designed the architecture of the app by organizing the directories that would be used in the app.
 The directories are COMPONENTS, CONTAINERS, CONSTANTS, CONTEXT, FIXTURES, HELPERS, HOOKS, PAGES and UTILS.

-SECOND STEP: I created the styled component.
+SECOND STEP: I installed the following depencies using yarn.

-THIRD STEP:
-25-Dec-2020
+- yarn add react-router-dom
+- yarn add styled-components
+- yarn add normalize.css
+- yarn add fuse.js

+THIRD STEP: I build out the components starting with the Jumbotron component, 25-Dec-2020